 Post-Death Trust Administration

-Serving Families throughout Simi Valley, California and the Surrounding Areas
+Serving Families throughout Westlake Village, California and the Surrounding Areas

 Trust administration is the process of administering an estate when someone dies with a trust.
 While a trust does not need to be filed with the court, there are necessary steps that must be taken: assets must be identified and gathered, debts, taxes and final expenses paid, various government agencies and institutions must be notified, and finally, distributions must be made according to the terms of the trust.